 Fort Worth, Texas-based BNSF operates one of the largest rail networks in North America, with 33,000 route miles of track covering 28 states and two Canadian provinces.

 The railway was formed on Dec.
 31, 1996, when the Atchison, Topeka and Santa Fe Railway merged with the Burlington Northern Railroad.
 Until Jan.
 24, 2005, the railroad was known as the Burlington Northern and Santa Fe Railway, but today is known as BNSF Railway.

 BNSF moves more intermodal traffic than any other rail system in the world, is America’s largest grain-hauling railroad, transports the mineral components of many of the products we depend on daily, and hauls enough coal to generate more than 10 percent of the electricity produced in the United States.

 BNSF is a subsidiary of Burlington Northern Santa Fe Corp., which was formed on Sept.
 22, 1995, after a merger of Burlington Northern Inc. and Santa Fe Pacific Corp.

-Here are some facts and figures about Fort Worth, Texas-based BNSF.
+Here are some facts and figures about BNSF (numbers are estimated):

 BNSF Reporting Marks

 Railroads have many reporting marks, identification assigned by the American Association of Railroads.
-Here are the marks for BNSF:
+BNSF reporting marks include: